 How to Prepare Dried Black Beans

-Dried beans are going to change this side dish from being quick to being an overnight idea.
+Dried beans are going to change this side dish from being a quick dish to being an overnight idea.
 As long as you have planned ahead, dry beans are a great idea since you can buy more of them at a cheaper price than canned beans.

 When you have a bag of dried black beans, first check through them for beans that have rot, mottled skin, shriveled up, any mold, or any pebbles hiding in the mix.